pdee/pdee/doc/commands-python-mode.rst

 Complete or indent depending on the context.

-If cursor is at end of a symbol, try to complete Otherwise call `py-indent-line'
+If cursor is at end of a symbol, try to complete Otherwise call ‘py-indent-line’

-If `(region-active-p)' returns `t', indent region.
+If ‘(region-active-p)’ returns ‘t’, indent region.
-Use `C-q TAB' to insert a literally TAB-character
+Use ‘C-q TAB’ to insert a literally TAB-character

-In python-mode `py-complete-function' is called, in (I)Python shell-modes `py-shell-complete'
+In python-mode ‘py-complete-function’ is called, in (I)Python shell-modes ‘py-shell-complete’

 py-pdbtrack-toggle-stack-tracking
 ---------------------------------
-Set variable `py-pdbtrack-do-tracking-p'.
+Set variable ‘py-pdbtrack-do-tracking-p’.

 py-execute-statement-pdb
 ------------------------